Introduction

 vrx account generate --save

-This command will generate an account and save the private key to ~/.vrx/default-key.
+This command generates an account and stores the private key in ~/.vrx/default-key.
 Example output:

 Phrase: exercise pipe nerve daring census inflict cousin exhaust valve legend ancient gather